Mesoscale helicity distinguishes Vinen from Kolmogorov turbulence in helium II: Mesoscale Helicity

-where $Wr$, $Lk$ and $Tw$ are respectively the amount of writhing, linking and twisting of the vortex tubes.
-The physical importance of helicity cannot be understated.
-For example, a large helicity weakens the nonlinearity of the Navier-Stokes equation in turbulent flows, reducing the direct cascade of energy from large to small length scales\cite{Kraichnan1973}; at the same time, the interaction of helical modes of the same sign favours the three-dimensional inverse energy transfer \cite{Biferale2012}; in astrophysics, helicity quantifies the lack of mirror symmetry of the flow which favours the generation of magnetic field by dynamo action \cite{Brandenburg-Subramanian2005}.
-The possibility of a vortex knot cascade \cite{Kleckner2015,LiuRicca2016} in the decay of turbulence, and new experimental techniques to measure directly the helicity of thin-cored vortices\cite{Scheeler2017} add to the physical interest.
+where $\boldv$ is the velocity field, $\bom=\nabla \times \boldv$ is the vorticity field, $\boldr$ is the position and $V$ is the volume containing the fluid.
+An ideal fluid evolving without viscosity according to the classical Euler equation conserves both energy and helicity; helicity conservation freezes the flow's topology in time.
+In real fluids, viscous dissipation destroys both energy and helicity.
+Helicity is important in turbulence: a large value of $\mathcal{H}$ weakens the nonlinearity of the governing Navier-Stokes equation, reducing the direct cascade of energy from large to small length scales \cite{Kraichnan1973}.
+Spontaneous reflectional symmetry breaking, implying nonzero net helicity, has been reported in turbulent flows with initial and boundary conditions which are symmetric \cite{Levich,Kholmyansky}.
+Recent work \cite{Biferale2012} has also shown that the interaction of helical modes of the same sign favours three-dimensional inverse energy transfer and the generation of large length scales.
+In astrophysics, helicity quantifies the lack of mirror symmetry of the flow which favours the generation of magnetic field by dynamo action \cite{BrandenburgSubramanian2005}.
+It is now possible to directly measure the helicity of thin-cored vortices \cite{Scheeler2017}, boosting the interest in the role kinetic helicity plays in constraining the hydrodynamics.